SergioFacchini/anki-cards-web-browser/documentation/Processing Anki's .apkg files.md

 each template.
 This object has two important fields:
 * `"qfmt"`: The HTML of the front of the card
 * `"afmt"`: The HTML of the rear of the card
+* `"ord"`: The position of the template in the `"tmpls"` array.
+This is used by the `cards` table to identify the template that generated the card.

 These fields can contain `{{placeholders}}` that have to be substituted with the values of the fields that the cards store in `notes.fld`.
 The association between field position